AbyBalu/hyperledger-Health-Verification/LFS171x/indy-material/nodejs/AgentDemoScript.md

   |:--:|
   |*Licensed under [CC By 4.0](https://creativecommons.org/licenses/by/4.0/)*|

   Connection established!
-As with the Alice-Faber connection, immediately after the connection is established, they both send a Proof Request to the other to get information from the government credential they each hold.
+As with the Aby-Faber connection, immediately after the connection is established, they both send a Proof Request to the other to get information from the government credential they each hold.

-  Alice checks her messages (refresh browser tab) and sees that she has a Proof Request from Acme for the "Name" attribute.
+  Aby checks her messages (refresh browser tab) and sees that she has a Proof Request from Acme for the "Name" attribute.

   |![NamePR](images/NamePR.png "Accept Name Proof Request Popup")|
   |:--:|